-Below is my rough translation and notes for the Gospel Reading for Sunday, September 2nd.
+Below is my rough translation and notes for the Revised Common Lectionary’s Gospel Reading for the 15thSunday after Pentecost.

 An interpretive question that faces the exegete with this passage – with huge implications for how we regard and interpret the Scriptures – has to do with what Mark calls “the received traditions of the elders” One frequently hears these “traditions” referred to as just ‘latterly add-ons’ that some uptight works-righteousness folk layered on top of the true Word of God.
-However, some of these “received traditions” that Jesus is critiquing in this text are rooted squarely in the Scriptures themselves.
+However, some of these “received traditions” are rooted squarely in the Scriptures themselves.
 Take, for example the ritual cleansing of Exodus 30:17-21.
 It specifies ritual washing, even mentioning the “brazen vessel” that Mark describes below in v.
 4 as part of the ‘received tradition.’

-Therefore, this confrontation between Jesus and the Pharisees and some of the scribes is not simply a matter of a “get back to the Bible’s true word of God and not your added-on traditions.”
-Because some of the "received traditions" that Jesus critiques are actually rooted in the Old Testament itself, this argument implies that the Scriptures themselves contain both the ‘teachings of God’ and ‘the received traditions of human.’
+This confrontation between Jesus and the Pharisees and some of the scribes is often described as a matter of a “get back to the Bible’s true word of God and not your added-on traditions.”
+However, the “received traditions” under discussion are not simply made up add-ons.
+Many of them are either rooted in or come directly out of the Scriptures themselves.
+That is to say, this argument implies that the Scriptures themselves contain both the ‘teachings of God’ and ‘the received traditions of human.’